ssherwood/spring-boot-jpa/README.md

 Restart the application.

-After the application restarted you should now be able to make "RESTful" calls against the /patients URL like this: http://localhost:8080/patients/1
+After the application restarted you should now be able to make "RESTful" calls against the `/patients` URL like this: [](http://localhost:8080/patients/1)

 However, you will notice that nothing is displayed... that's weird.

-TODO discuss findOne behavior of returning null
+// TODO discuss findOne default behavior of returning null

 # Step 5: Create a FindBy Implementation

-Since the default behavior really isn't all that desirable, lets add a more appropriate method to the Repository interface:
+Since the default behavior of `findOne` really isn't all that desirable, lets add a more appropriate method to the Repository interface:

 ```java
 public interface PatientRepository extends JpaRepository<Patient, Long> {